Nick Cordero's Wife Shares Gut-Wrenching Update On How Coronavirus Severely Damaged His Lungs

 Noam Galai/Getty Images for Beyond Yoga

-After speaking about her husband's health, Kloots addressed her own "mental state."
+After speaking about her husband's health, Kloots addressed her own mental state.

 She then paraphrased a Bible verse from Matthew "that says, 'What will one day of worrying add to your life?'"

 "[It's] basically saying that, if I sit here and worry and get into my thoughts, which I could do…it serves me no purpose," she said.
-"It serves me no purpose to sit and worry and go down a hole, so I'm not….If I can give anything to Nick, it's light and it's positivity and it's strength from a far."
+"It serves me no purpose to sit and worry and go down a hole, so I'm not….If I can give anything to Nick, it's light and it's positivity and it's strength from afar."

 In addition, she said she has to be there for their baby boy Elvis.